 Despite being old and discontinued, it is still one of the most sought-after pairs of headphones.
 It doesn’t matter where you are; the noise cancellation on these is unmatched.
 Put these on, and you’ll only hear the sounds you absolutely want to hear.

 Unfortunately, it’s no longer in production, but you can find used and refurbished QuietComfort wireless headphones as well as spare parts.
 If you are able to track a pair down you definitely won’t regret it.
 These are some of the best headphones ever made with fantastic all-round sound quality.

-Whether you are looking for a way to improve your podcast, or just beginning with your first episode, you should definitely get podcast headphones.
-Nothing puts off listeners more than bad quality audio, so doing everything you can to sound your best is very important.
+Whether you are looking for a way to improve your podcast, or just beginning with your first episode, you should definitely get noise-cancelling podcast headphones.
+Even dogs have their own noise-cancelling headphones, so doing everything you can to sound your best is very important.
 And the right pair of headphones for podcasting really can make all the difference.
 Wired headphones or wireless, open-back or closed-back, cheap or expensive, there will be something out there for you.